marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

     The first time you start MarkLogic, you are going to initialize it to run on a single host.
 Again, [the docs are clear on how to do it](https://docs.marklogic.com/guide/installation/procedures#id_60220).
 (MarkLogic can powerfully scale and prevent data loss when hardware fails by [running in clusters](https://docs.marklogic.com/guide/cluster), but you won't need all that power for this tutorial.)

+    Remember what admin password you set up.
+You'll need that later, but you probably realized that.

 You are ready to move on if you can point a browser  to [localhost:8001](http://localhost:8001) and it looks a bit like [this](https://docs.marklogic.com/guide/concepts/admin-monitoring#id_14747):

 ![MarkLogic Admin UI](https://docs.marklogic.com/media/apidoc/9.0/guide/concepts/admin-monitoring/images/admin-ui.gif)